-- 1. Bexar Metropolitan employees will unlock gate to provide access to well area for sampling and engage the well pump. - 2.
-Well is located in gated area (Appendix B, Figure LS-4). - 3.
+- 1. Engage well pump with switch on telephone pole by well (Figure Pump Switch-1), use pump key (Figure Pump Key-1) to turn switch on (Appendix B, Figure LS-5). - 2.
 Purge at wellhead tap.
-Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 4.
-Collect sample from wellhead.

-- 1. Engage well pump with switch on telephone pole by well (Figure Pump Switch-1), use pump key (Figure Pump Key-1) to turn switch on (Appendix B, Figure LS-5). - 5.
-Purge at wellhead tap.
-Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 2.
-Collect sample from wellhead. - 3.
+Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 3.
+Collect sample from wellhead. - 4.
 Turn off well pump and retrieve key, make sure wellhead faucet is turned off.

 - 1. Well is located next to cistern, look for gray GAC house. - 2.
 In well house locate small gray pump switch box under the electrical box (Figure Pump Switch-1).
 Use pump key to engage well pump (Figure Pump Key-1).
 Purge at wellhead to the left of GAC house (Appendix B, Figure LS-6.1).
 Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 3.
-Collect pre-GAC sample directly from wellhead. - 4.
-Collect post-GAC sample from the sample port in bottom of GAC house between the two canisters (Appendix B, Figure LS-6.2). - 5.
+Collect pre-GAC sample directly from wellhead.

+- 4. Collect post-GAC sample from the sample port in bottom of GAC house between the two canisters (Appendix B, Figure LS-6.2). - 5.
 Turn off well pump and retrieve pump key. - 6.
 Record gallons used from flowmeter at top inside the GAC unit. - 7.
 Temporarily cut off water into GAC unit to change the prefilters: - a.
 Turn red valve in the upper left corner of unit to the off position. - b.
 Unscrew both blue prefilter canisters and change filters if dirty. - c.
 Screw filters back on, turn valve back on and check for leaks. - d.
 Make sure unit is functioning properly before leaving; check sample ports to make sure water is running through the system. - 8.
 Leave everything as it was upon arrival, except if the GAC system was bypassed or disconnected.
 Report any tampering with the system or apparent leaks to CSSA Environmental Office and/or Carbonair for repair.

 - 1. Well is located on south side of Curres Rd., look for the GAC unit, just behind the residence (Appendix B, Figure LS-7). - 2.
 Purge at the tap closest to pressure tank and at the wellhead tap located behind GAC unit.
 Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged.
 Take pre-GAC sample from wellhead tap. - 3.
-Post-GAC sample is collected from sample port at bottom of GAC unit between canisters (Appendix B, Figure LS-6.2). - 4.
+Post-GAC sample is collected from sample port at bottom of GAC unit between canisters as in LS-6 (Appendix B, Figure LS-7). - 4.
 Record gallons used from flowmeter at top inside the GAC unit. - 5.
 Temporarily cut off water to change prefilters: - a.
 Turn red valve in the upper left corner of unit to the off position. - b.
 Unscrew both blue prefilter canisters and change filters if dirty. - c.
-Screw filters back on, turn valve back on and check for leaks.
+Screw filters back on, turn valve back on and check for leaks. - d.

-- d.
 Make sure unit it functioning properly before leaving; check sample ports to make sure water is running through the system. - 6.
 Leave everything as it was upon arrival, except if the GAC system was bypassed or disconnected.
 Report any tampering with the system or apparent leaks to CSSA Environmental Office and/or Carbonair for repair.

-2.2.5.35 OFR-1
+2.2.5.28 OFR-1